 Choosing a low APR or cash back

 Sometimes dealers run promotions that offer buyers the choice between a very low APR and a cash rebate.
 It’s not always immediately clear, however, which choice provides the better deal.
+Check out our rebate or financing calculator to see which deal may be better for you.

 Auto loan length still matters

 Even with an identical APR, you’ll end up paying more in interest over the course of a longer term loan.
 For instance, a buyer who takes out a $25,000 loan with a 3 percent APR for 48 months will have a higher monthly payment by more than $100, but will end up paying nearly $400 less in additional interest versus the same loan at 60 months.
+Use an auto loan calculator to decide which is the better deal.

 Help to protect yourself during the what-ifs